 Missing a good night’s sleep once in a while can be an inconvenience.
 It can leave you feeling tired and lethargic the next day, among other things.
-However, not getting sleep for an extended period is more serious.
+However, not getting sleep for an extended period is more dangerous.
 There are many implications of sleep deprivation on your health.

 It is simply a condition where you don’t get enough sleep.
 For some, it happens on occasion.
 For others, it can be a chronic condition.
 Insufficient sleep can be dangerous.
 It doesn’t take very long for a lack of sleep to wreak havoc on your mind and body.